+WPTF does not understand how the Commission could logically determine excessive rates in a market-based rate environment.
+The concept is essentially a contradiction in terms.
+If rates are market-based, then they should be per se reasonable, unless evidence is offered and proved that the market was manipulated improperly by either a seller or buyer.
+However, quite the contrary has occurred.
+Indeed, as noted in the November 1 Order, “A preliminary report prepared by the PX dated September 29, 2000, found that price spikes were caused by flawed market structures and an insufficient supply of power, rather than gaming by market participants.
+Although market conditions created the potential for abuses of market power, the PX Report indicated that no one group of participants was setting prices.
+The ISO, similarly, reported that during certain operating conditions, suppliers can have significant market power, although the underlying causes of high prices were structural and operational in nature.”
+[Emphasis added] Moreover, the November 1 Order indicates that, “The Staff Report is generally consistent with the findings of the PX and ISO reports.”
+The Commission has also already noted that, “refunds may be an inferior remedy from a market perspective and not the fundamental solution to any problems occurring in the California markets.”

+Therefore, we have the situation where the PX, the ISO and the Commission’s own Staff have indicated that the summer’s high prices were due structural and operational flaws in the market rather than an abuse of market power.
+Further discussions with regard to how refunds might be implemented seem to be merely a response to the repeated, undocumented and unjustified claims by various California governmental authorities that prices were unjust and unreasonable, accompanied by shrill calls for refunds.
+However, as no grounds for such a refund has been discovered after investigations by the PX, the ISO and Commission Staff, continuing to debate how such wholly theoretical and highly unlikely refunds might occur seems to be at best an academic exercise.

 Some suppliers suggest that prices be monitored on a continual basis and flagged if they are subject to further review and potential refund.
 Prices that are not flagged would be deemed final and not subject to refund.
 How would this work?
 (AES, Calpine, Duke Energy, Dynegy, Enron, Independent Energy Producers, Reliant Energy, Western Power Trading Forum, Williams Energy)

+WPTF describes this concept in some detail in Section II.
+F., above.

 Some suppliers point out that peaking units are used rarely and have very high costs.
 How do we structure market rules so that these generators can recover their costs, but prices of all generation are not inflated to the same level.
 (All panelists)

+[To be provided by Gary Ackerman]

 III.
 Electric Restructuring Has Been Better for Californians Than Cost-Based Regulation

-Finally, WPTF also utilizes these comments to demonstrate a fundamental point: despite all the hand-wringing over recent high prices, electric restructuring and generation competition have resulted in lower prices that existed under the old system of cost-based regulation.
-Moreover, it is competition that will bring to California much-needed investment in new generation, to the lasting benefit of all California consumers, whereas a return to cost-based rates will deter future investment and result in higher prices for these same consumers.
+Finally, WPTF also utilizes these comments to demonstrate a fundamental point: despite all the hand-wringing over recent high prices, electric restructuring and generation competition have resulted in lower prices than existed under the old system of cost-based regulation.
+Moreover, it is competition that will bring to California much-needed investment in new generation, to the lasting benefit of all California consumers, whereas a return to cost-based rates will deter future investment, impair reliability and result in higher prices for these same consumers.
 The record demonstrates that generation prices under restructuring have been far lower than the average prices which prevailed in California under cost-based regulation.
-Therefore, the Commission should be reluctant to implement any market changes which would facilitate a reversion to the “bad old days” of cost based regulation.
+Therefore, the Commission should be reluctant to implement any market changes that would facilitate a reversion to the “bad old days” of cost based regulation.